(Originally published, Aug-2015, then updated by Tania, October-2018)

 Place an oven rack just below the centre of the oven (the top of the slice tin should be sitting in the centre of the oven) and turn it to 150°C fan/convection oven or 170°C F conventional oven, on bake.

-Next, spray a 27 x 16 cm standard-sized, slice tin with non-stick cooking spray and line it with non-stick baking paper.
+Line a 27 x 16 cm standard-sized, slice tin with non-stick baking paper.

 If your chocolate is in a block use a large knife to roughly chop it up.